Welcome to the NeuroRehabilitation Unit

-Our vision is to employ state-of-the-art assistive technology to enhance recovery of functional movement, intricate sensory awareness and communicative skills following stroke, traumatic brain injury, spinal cord injury and cerebral palsy.
-Feel free to see how we are achieving our mission and contact us at email@example.com
+Our vision is to employ state-of-the-art assistive technology to enhance functional movement, sensorimotor skills and brain network integrity following acquired brain injury such as a stroke and during neurodegenerative diseases such as Parkinson’s disease.
+Feel free to see how we are achieving our mission and contact us at email@example.com .

-Together they offer an exciting insight into how clinical interventions impact on brain function.
-Pivotal to our approaches, is the fact that the brain is capable of a high degree of neuroplasticity throughout healthy development and ageing.
-Indeed, we are also interested in how to use indices of brain function to activate robots and computers when movement is not possible.
+This interdisciplinary approach offers an exciting insight into how clinical interventions may impact on brain anatomy and function.
+Pivotal to our approaches, is the fact that the brain is capable of a high degree of neuroplasticity throughout healthy ageing and in response to brain dysfunction.

 To take advantage of these technologies in answering our questions we:

-- Undertake clinical trials with NHS and non-NHS partners in the NIHR Clinical Research Network for the North Thames Region and with partners across the EU.
+- Undertake clinical trials with NHS and non-NHS partners in the NIHR Clinical Research Network for the North Thames Region and with partners across the UK.

 - Participate as a research hub in the UCL Partners Centre for Neurorehabilitation and perform groundbreaking research with international collaborators.